Daniel Neuenschwander

 Background

-Daniel Neuenschwander serves as ESA Director of Human and Robotic Exploration, the senior ESA official responsible for human spaceflight partnerships, including ESA contribution of the European Service Module to Artemis.
-He co-authored ESA Press Release N19-2026, published on 11 April 2026, fourteen hours after the ESM burned up on re-entry, breaking nine days of agency silence.
-The release praised the translunar injection precision but omitted any reference to Gateway, Canadarm3, or the June 2026 ESA Council, where the programme future will be decided.
+Daniel Neuenschwander serves as ESA Director of Human and Robotic Exploration, the senior ESA official responsible for human spaceflight partnerships, including ESA's contribution of the European Service Module to Artemis.
+He co-authored ESA Press Release N19-2026 on 11 April 2026, breaking nine days of ESA silence after the ESM burned up on re-entry.
+The release praised translunar injection precision but omitted any reference to the valve anomaly, ESM-3 readiness, or the June 2026 ESA Council review.
+A second ESA communication on the mission omitted the valve anomaly again, deferring technical review to the June ministerial meeting.

 Neuenschwander manages ESA engagement across the International Space Station, the European Large Logistics Lander, and human exploration architecture.
 The ESM he oversees is built by Airbus Defence and Space under ESA contract.
-Airbus published no post-splashdown statement, leaving Neuenschwander release as the sole ESA-family response to Artemis II conclusion.
-The ESM hardware burned up before any post-mission data could be extracted.
+Airbus has published no post-splashdown statement, leaving Neuenschwander as the sole ESA-family public voice on Artemis II.

-The June 2026 ESA Council meeting at which member states will review the European contribution to Artemis III and beyond was not mentioned in the 11 April release.
-With the ESM hardware gone and Airbus silent, Neuenschwander will be managing both the institutional messaging and the member state case for continued investment in a programme that has not yet disclosed its key technical metrics.
+The June 2026 ESA Council will review the European contribution to Artemis III and beyond, including whether ESM-3's valve hardware has been corrected.
+Neuenschwander will be making the institutional case for continued investment in a programme that has not disclosed its key post-mission technical metrics to the public or to ESA member states.